RonPieket/BinaryRelations/README.md

 ### Worst case insert

-The “worst case” is inserting random numbers on the right with the same left value. one-to-many uses the optimized bulk insert.
+The “worst case” is inserting random numbers on the right with the same left value.
+The one-to-many uses the optimized bulk insert.
 Results in milliseconds.

 |           | one-to-one | one-to-many | many-to-many |
 |-----------|------------|-------------|--------------|